NJUCG/MoerEngine/source/3rdparty/glm/readme.md

 - Removed GCC shadow warnings #595
 - Added error for including of different versions of GLM #619
 - Added GLM_FORCE_IGNORE_VERSION to ignore error caused by including different version of GLM #619
-- Reduced warnings when using very strict compilation flags #646
+- Reduced warnings when using very strict compilation usage #646
 - length() member functions are constexpr #657
 - Added support of -Weverything with Clang #646
 - Improved exponential function test coverage